All ingredients are individually packaged, but our central facility

 Flip salmon, and evenly spread mojito lime seasoning-water mixture on seared side.

-Place pan in oven and roast until salmon is firm and reaches a minimum internal temperature of 145 degrees, 7-10 minutes.
+Place pan in hot oven and roast until salmon is firm and reaches a minimum internal temperature of 145 degrees, 7-10 minutes.